ebi-ait/hca-ebi-wrangler-central/docs/technology_types_guide/scATAC-seq/Curation_guidelines.md

 - Raw DNA sequencing data derived from sequencing of scATAC-seq libraries.

 - A "peaks" file containing the genomic coordinates corresponding to scATAC-seq peak identification.
 There is no strict format requirement.
 The peaks might be recorded in a bed file or a simple txt file, for example.

+# Barcodes

+The cell barcode read and umi barcode read should be double-checked on a dataset basis, as this might change depending on whether 10X is used, and also how the user names their files.
+This [link](https://divingintogeneticsandgenomics.rbind.io/post/understand-10x-scrnaseq-and-scatac-fastqs/) describes the barcode reads and lengths for 10X scATAC-seq.